jonlpersson/ed-latimore/site/_drafts/how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 No matter what, this is like any other hair treatment: the best results come from consistency.
 It doesn't matter whether it's natural treatments, Minoxidil, Oral Finasteride, topical finasteride, or using a DHT-blocking shampoo.

 If you aren't consistent, you won't get any results.&nbsp;

+## How long will it take for my hair to grow back using low-level light therapy?

+Every person is different, but the research has shown fairly consistent results, with most people being able to observe changes in hair density, volume, and strength within 6-12 months.

+Of course, this doesn't mean that nothing is happening during the first 6 months.
+Just remember that lllt therapy is effectively recharging and rebuilding your hair growth cycle by reducing the time that hairs spend in the telogen phase.
+This takes time, assuming consistent use.

+Your hair will not only have to discard the old hair but start to recharge new hair.
+Change happens from the very first use, but nothing occurs&nbsp;

 ## Is Low-Level Light Therapy safe?